aiogova/Senior-Capstone-Portfolio/README.md

 Overall, this project was both challenging and rewarding, and it played an important role in developing my technical programming skills alongside essential collaboration and communication skills.

+I chose to include this project because it was my first large-scale collaborative game project and a major step in developing both my technical and interpersonal skills.
+It reflects my ability to take on responsibility as the sole programmer while working closely with teammates in other disciplines.
+Additionally, the project aligns strongly with the University of St. Thomas' mission by using game design as a way to promote awareness and encourage meaningful conversations around eating disorders.

 ## Game Production Project
 - [Game Production Project](https://github.com/aiogova/Carrying-Anxiety)